 Also to be determined: Whether Christie’s – which is owned by Groupe Artémis, the holding company of Gucci and Saint Laurent owner Kering’s chairman François-Henri Pinault – “tortiously interfered” with Rubinger’s contract with Heritage by allegedly recruiting him.
 And still ... whether Christie’s engaged in unfair competition with Heritage, as a result of Christie’s “wrongfully obtaining Heritage’s confidential information via Rubinger, Koffsky and Donovan," including years of extensive training, important introductions to sources in Asia, as well as other insider information about the auction house’s expansion and branding plans.

-The parties’ trial is slated to begin in August.
+The parties’ trial is slated to begin in early September.
 In the meantime, Christie’s has been offering up no small number of exotic skinned Birkin and Kelly bags in its online auctions, along with a very limited Tom Sachs Kelly bag emblazoned with a NASA logo, which joined the lots in its June Handbags & Accessories auction in London.

 * The case is Heritage Auctions v.
 Christie’s, 0651806/2014 (N.Y.
 Sup).